No Dairy Diet - Fad or the Future?

-I try not to take one off research studies pointing to a miracle food or a food to avoid as gospel.
+As a rule I don't buy into one research study pointing to a miracle food or a food to avoid.
 It seems there is always new, contradictory research coming out praising and condemning various food groups all in the same day’s work.
 Lately it seems new research is spanning full diet plans not merely suggestions on individual foods to eat or avoid.
-First carbohydrates were under attack with Atkins and South Beach, and more recently the public’s attention has been turned to gluten.
-Gluten-free lifestyle is necessary for those suffering from Celiac Disease but non-inflicted people have adopted it as well.
-It seems the next big thing is the idea of wiping dairy out of one’s diet completely.
+First carbohydrates were under attack then gluten.
+Now we are onto the idea of wiping dairy out of one’s diet completely.
 Is this just another fad or is there some real merit to this notion?

 Do you think the No Dairy Diet is here to stay?